TV Tropes Needs Your Help

 debate is occasionally subverted.

-The character may not even be that tomboyish by Western standards, and have extreme weaknesses for cute things
+The character may not even be that tomboyish by Western standards, and may have an extreme weakness for cute things

 .
-The latter sometimes they avoid because they just can't seem to make it work for them
+Conversely, she'll sometimes avoid the latter because she just can't seem to make it work for her

-; their lack of femininity is often the butt of jokes, even if it's clear to the audience she's very cute
+; this lack of femininity is often the butt of jokes, even if it's clear to the audience she's very cute

-She often has a soft spot in her heart for plants and animals making her a Friend to All Living Things
+.
+In fact, she often has a soft spot in her heart for plants and animals, making her a Friend to All Living Things

 .
-If the living thing is a person she'll probably become a Bully Hunter
+If the living thing in question is a person, she'll probably become a Bully Hunter

 Often overlaps with Bokukko